-Director Elegance Bratton, in attendance at a Milwaukee Film Fest screening, reiterates that the gay rights movement has abandoned both people of color and working class people more broadly.
+Bratton, while in attendance at a Milwaukee Film Fest screening, reiterates that the gay rights movement has abandoned both people of color and working class people more broadly.
 With the Stonewall Riots remaining a touchstone for the director, Bratton's goal for the film is "to make everyone a 'Pier Kid' … to know what it feels like to live in a country and feel like it's not your own."

 Bratton captures a stark and gritty poetry in both DeSean's and Casper's statements in the film.
 At one point, the latter remarks offhandedly that "breathing air is great" but sometimes finds it "isn't any better than being dead, because when you're dead, you don't have any stressors."

 In another scene early on, it's made quite clear that the "easy way" out of this life of homelessness, hustling and prostitution is to contract HIV because then social services kick in to provide housing and some semblance of a different life.

 Other subjects weave in and out of telling the three principals' stories.
 Lexi relates an account of getting punched by a homophobic aggressor while hustling on the street (and her brutalized face once the sunglasses come off is difficult to see) which she concludes by stating quite plainly, "I have to eat (and) I have habits to support."
 Various street montages depict the youth of color in a full humanity whose vibrance and richness is not at all diminished by the sometimes low light and low resolution of the equipment.
 And, in what might be an attempt to bring things back to Stonewall as a continued call to action, footage of the Trans Day of Action March and "Twerk Fest" during Pride are added near the end of the film, including continued confrontations between the youth and police.